StephanLorenzen/ESMT-heuristic/README.md

-# The DB-heuristic for the Euclidean Steiner Minimal Tree in any dimension
+# The DB-Heuristic for the Euclidean Steiner Minimal Tree in Any Dimension

 ![](esmt-3d.png)